 - procedures for changing the contract, resolving disputes or ending the contract, including mediation.

 Contact your local law library for assistance in obtaining sample agreements and templates.
-Couples can use these samples as sources for ideas or as guides to drafting their own individualized contracts.
-Any of the provisions can be deleted or other provisions added to address their particular situation.
-Be aware that the sample forms are not substitutes for personal legal advice,nor is there a standard form that can be used by all people.
+There is no standard form that can be used by all people.
+However, you can use these samples as sources for ideas or as guides to drafting your own individualized contracts.
+Any of the provisions can be deleted or other provisions added to address your particular situation.
+Be aware that the sample forms are not substitutes for personal legal advice.

-In Miller, the plaintiff, Lonnie Miller, sued her former fiancé, Warren Ratner, for the breach of a promise to marry.
-Ms. Miller claimed that Mr. Ratner broke his promise to marry her and to support her after she had been diagnosed with breast cancer.
-The court reviewed the history behind the breach of promise to marry cause of action.
-Section 3-102 of the Family Law Article states that a breach of a promise to marry claim cannot be brought “unless the individual is pregnant,” and, in any case, the promise to marry must be corroborated by other evidence.
+No, unless the suing party is pregnant.
+Even so, Section 3-102 of the Family Law Article states that a breach of a promise to marry must be corroborated by other evidence.
 It is not enough that the pregnant woman says that the father of the child told her he would marry her.

 Unmarried cohabitants’ rights regarding the ownership of real property are determined by how assets are titled.
 Partners may choose to own property as joint tenants or tenants in common.
-Property titled as either a joint tenancy or a tenancy in common is a form of ownership in which two or more persons have an undivided interest in the real property.
+These are forms of ownership in which two or more persons have an undivided interest in the real property.

-The principal difference between a joint tenancy and a tenancy in common is that partners holding property as joint tenants have a right of survivorship, whereas partners holding property as tenants in common do not.
-Thus, in a joint tenancy, when one partner dies, sole ownership of the real property automatically passes to the surviving partner.
-A tenant in common, on the other hand, can transfer their property interest via a will; or if the tenant in common dies intestate, their real property interest will pass under the statute of descent.
+The principal difference between a joint tenancy and a tenancy in common is the right of survivorship.
+The right of survivorship means that sole ownership of the real property automatically passes to the surviving partner when the other partner dies.
+Joint tenants carry a right of survivorship whereas partners holding property as tenants in common do not.
+However, a tenant in common can transfer their property interest to the other partner via a will.
+If the tenant in common dies without a will, their real property interest will instead pass under the statute of descent.

 Under Maryland law, there is a presumption against joint tenancy.
 This means that documents, such as deeds, must expressly provide that the real property is to be owned as a joint tenancy for it to be legally recognized as such.
-Therefore, if purchasing real property with the intent of joint tenant ownership, explicit language indicating that intent is necessary.
-The deed must indicate ownership “as joint tenants.”
-In the absence of this language, ownership will be assumed to be a tenancy in common.
+For example, the deed must explicitly state that ownership is “as joint tenants.”
+Without this language, ownership will be assumed to be a tenancy in common.
 Learn more about joint ownership of property.